-Our focus on current assets begins with receivables.
+The focus on current assets begins with receivables.
 The balance sheet category receivables includes any financial asset that involves an explicit or implicit contract between the business and an outside party.
-Some contracts involving financial assets bear interest, and the amount of money receivable increases with the passage of time at a pre-determined rate.
-Examples of financial assets include loan receivables and customer accounts receivables.
-Companies extend credit to current and potential customers when the expected revenues from these sales exceed the costs connected with extending the credit – specifically, when the incremental revenues exceed the potential cost of any uncollectible accounts (Simon 2020).
+Some contracts involving financial assets bear interest, and the amount of money receivable increases with the passage of time at a predetermined rate.
+Examples of financial assets include loans receivable and customer accounts receivable.
+Companies provide credit to current and potential customers when the expected revenues from these credit sales exceed the costs (for example, interest and default risk) connected with extending the credit (Simon, 2021).

 Business case